Sampling is as easy as learning the score: theory for diffusion models with minimal data assumptions: Technical overview

-\paragraph{Other parameters.} We recall that $T > 0$ denotes the total time for which we run the forward process; $h > 0$ is the step size of the discretization; $L \ge 1$ is the Lipschitz constant of the score function; $\mf m_2^2 \deq \E_q[\norm \cdot^2]$ is the second moment under the data distribution; and $\epssc$ is the $L^2$ score estimation error.
+The three measures we consider over path space are: \begin{itemize} \item $\Q_T$, under which ${(\x_t)}_{t\in [0,T]}$ has the law of the reverse process~\eqref{eq:reverse}; \item $\Pinf_T$, under which ${(\x_t)}_{t\in [0,T]}$ has the law of the SGM algorithm initialized at $q_T$ (corresponding to the process ${(\XinfqT_t)}_{t\in [0,T]}$ defined above). \end{itemize} We also use the following notion from stochastic calculus~\cite[Definition 4.6]{legall2016stochasticcalc}: \begin{itemize} \item A local martingale $(L_t)_{t \in [0,T]}$ is a stochastic process s.t.\ there exists a sequence of nondecreasing stopping times $T_n \to T$ s.t.\ $L^{n} = (L_{t \wedge T_n})_{t \in [0,T]}$ is a martingale. \end{itemize} \paragraph{Other parameters.} We recall that $T > 0$ denotes the total time for which we run the forward process; $h > 0$ is the step size of the discretization; $L \ge 1$ is the Lipschitz constant of the score function; $\mf m_2^2 \deq \E_q[\norm \cdot^2]$ is the second moment under the data distribution; and $\epssc$ is the $L^2$ score estimation error.

 \paragraph{Notation for CLD.} The notational conventions for the CLD are similar; however, we must also consider a velocity variable $V$.
 When discussing quantities which involve both position and velocity (e.g., the joint distribution $\bs q_t$ of $(\Z_t, \V_t)$), we typically use boldface fonts.